 Genuine Integration

 Importantly, complexity science is not linked to any specific therapy approach or to a specific psychological tradition (although there are similarities to the tradition of Gestalt psychology).
-Rather, the roots of complexity science can be found in physics (e.g., Haken, 2004; Haken & Schiepek, 2010; Schuster, 1989; Strogatz, 2014).
+Rather, the roots of complexity science can be found in physics (e.g., Haken, 2004; Haken & Schiepek, 2010; Strogatz, 2014).
 Early physical examples of spatio-temporal pattern formation in “far from equilibrium systems” were the highly ordered light emission of the LASER, fluid dynamics like convection rolls or cells, or chemical clocks and auto-waves.
 Other roots are in metereology which shares with psychology the complexity of the involved systems and the genuine unpredictability of the dynamics on the long run.
 In ecology nonlinear models and analysis tools of discontinuous transitions and their precursors have a long tradition (May, 1975; Scheffer et al., 2009; Sugihara et al., 2012).

 In psychology, there are different applications of complexity science since some decades.
 Especially Synergetics was applied to phenomena like movement dynamics, perception (“pattern recognition is pattern formation”), memory, psychopathology (mental disorders as dynamic diseases), and social systems (Haken & Schiepek, 2010).
 From a structuralistic perspective on scientific theories (Stegmüller, 1973) Synergetics may be seen as a formal kernel with many successful applications in different disciplines.
 An important application is to one of the most complex systems we know – the human brain.
 For example, methods from Synergetics and neural plasticity are used to model dynamic synchronization patterns in the physiological and pathological functioning of neural systems (Deco et al., 2011; Friston, 2011).
 This transdisciplinary nature of complexity science is of particular importance for a theory of psychotherapy because neural, psychological and social mechanisms can be understood within a single, unifying scientific frame.